ByteOverlord/Watch_Quake/README.md

 <https://www.youtube.com/watch?v=89TAt72eYt4> (Series 5 gameplay video)

 This port started from the original Quake Watch port by Tomas "MyOwnClone" Vymazal.

 Complete game with optional music takes 97,9 MB on the watch.

 ```
 PAK0.PAK is 18,7 MB
 PAK1.PAK is 34,3 MB
-Music Tracks are 39,3 MB (converted with Audacity (22050 Hz, WAV, IMA ADPCM))
+Music Tracks are 39,3 MB (converted with Audacity (Mono, 22050 Hz, WAV, IMA ADPCM))
 ```

 **Changes by ByteOverlord**